pablo-albaladejo/run-model-context-protocol-servers-with-aws-lambda/DEVELOP.md

 ### Build the Python module

-Install the mcp-server-in-aws-lambda Python module from source:
+Install the mcp-server-with-aws-lambda Python module from source:

 ```bash
 cd src/python/